RyanLoi98/ATaleof2Buttons/README.md

 1. **Clone the Repository**
 2. **Open the index.html file on your browser**

-However it should be noted that this program should be run on the live site hosted by glitch, as it ensures any dependencies (audio and images) all work properly.
+However it should be noted that this program should be run on the live site hosted by vercel [**View the Live Site here**](https://a-taleof2-buttons.vercel.app/), as it ensures any dependencies (audio and images) all work properly.